Darrell Lea: Acquisition

 On 3 September 2012, the company was acquired by the Queensland owners of VIP Petfoods, the Quinn family.
 The business was further restructured, with the loss of 172 casual and 246 permanent jobs, leaving only 83 Darrell Lea employees.
 The last company-owned stores were closed by end of business on 9 September 2012.
 The Quinns turned the business around after injecting about $30 million into it and building a second factory in Ingleburn.
 More than 500 products were cut from the product line which halved annual revenue, but stopped the ongoing losses.
 Darrell Lea products continued to be sold through its licensed retailer network which was expanded into IGA, Coles and Woolworths.

 In January 2018, Quadrant Private Equity purchased Darrell Lea from the Quinn family for about $200 million.
 Tony and Christina Quinn retained a significant stake in the company.

 Products

 Prior to 2012, Darrell Lea's range comprised over 800 products, including chocolate boxes, sugar free products and fundraising items with 60 extra items created seasonally for Easter and Christmas.
 It is particularly famous for its iconic "Rocklea Road" recipe, Australia's most famous version of Rocky Road chocolate.
 In the review conducted by the Quinn family after the restructure, the company eliminated or put on hold many of the lesser-known products to concentrate on expanding the sales and distribution of its more profitable products.
+A major product line for Darrell Lea are chocolate bullets, with the company making over one billion individual bullets per year both for domestic and export markets as at 2023.